Dairy & Eggs

 Cheese is common in many British favourites - pizza, lasagne and the good old cheese and pickle sandwich, to name but a few!
 Going plant-based doesn’t mean you have to give up your favourite dishes!
 There are some amazing plant-based cheeses around now that look, taste and even melt like dairy cheese!
 So you can use them exactly as you would “regular” cheese!

-Vegan cheeses are made from a variety of nuts, like cashews, almonds and macadamias.
-So look for some alternative vegan cheeses if you have a nut allergy.
-Vegan cheeses contain healthy fats, but no cholesterol as they’re not made from animal fat.
+cheeses are made from a variety of nuts, like cashews, almonds and macadamias.
+So look for some alternative cheeses if you have a nut allergy. cheeses contain healthy fats, but no cholesterol as they’re not made from animal fat.

-There are far too many vegan cheeses to name here!
-But head on over to our blog for the Perfect Guide to Vegan Cheeses and find the perfect cheese for you.
+There are far too many cheeses to name here!
+But head on over to our blog for the Perfect Guide to Cheeses and find the perfect cheese for you.

-Are Vegan Eggs Safe for People With Egg Allergies?
+Are Eggs Safe for People With Egg Allergies?

 Always check your labels for wording along the lines of “does not contain dairy or egg” and “manufactured in facilities that do not use any milk or egg products”.
 And if in doubt, check directly with the manufacturer.

-What Other Vegan Dairy Alternatives Can I Use in My Baking?
+What Other Dairy Alternatives Can I Use in My Baking?

 The great news for milk alternatives is that the majority of plant- or nut-based milks can replace dairy milk directly in your baking.
 Soy, almond and cashew milk are all fantastic choices.
 If your recipe calls for buttermilk, you can try adding one teaspoon of vinegar to a cup of plant-based milk, and leave it to rest for a few minutes.
 This will give the milk a slightly sour taste, like buttermilk, and works great in pancakes!
 We have a huge range of plant-based milks, here at PlantX, and even dairy-free, flavoured milks!